 Q: How much does a tiny house cost?

-But many people choose to build tiny homes themselves with their own design or house plans they find online.
+Many people choose to build tiny homes themselves with their own design or house plans they find online.
 When materials are chosen carefully, the price of a home can be brought down significantly.
-Two of my favorite extreme examples of inexpensive homes are The Field Lab and the covered wagon at Whittled Down.
+Anecdotal evidence shows us that owner-builders typically spend between $15,000 and $25,000 on their homes, not including their own labor.
+We’ve seen projects that come in under $10,000 too.
+Professionally build tiny homes are typically priced between $30,000 and $50,000.
+Tiny houses can go over $50,000.

 Q: Where can I buy a tiny house?